 This InDesign calendar design is perfect for companies and businesses—but also versatile enough to adapt to a whole range of products.
 Just add your branding and easily change the template's colors—this calendar is a great addition to anyone's asset collection.

 Check out this clean, stylish calendar design!
 There's plenty of room for notes too—so it could even be a great addition to your creative space!
 Pop in some of the work you're most proud of and use it to inspire your day!
 Or adapt it to fit a wide variety of calendar projects.

+Learning how to make a calendar in InDesign is a rewarding process.
 If you enjoyed this tutorial, here are some others to check out!